3325 Palo Verde Ave., Suite 103 Long Beach, CA 90808 Call 877.801.6378

 In the case of angle closure, the physician will need to remove the blockage to reduce the pressure.
 In this case, a peripheral iridotomy or a peripheral iridoplasty are more appropriate.
 In both cases, the purpose of the laser is to pull the iris away from the angle.
 In a peripheral iridotomy, the surgeon will create a small opening in the peripheral iris and stabilize the pressure behind and in front of the iris, pushing the iris back.
 This works when the mechanism of angle closure is that the pupil gets too close to the lens, preventing the fluid from behind the iris to come around, causing a buildup behind the iris.
 The laser creates a new path for fluid and releases the increased pressure.
 In a peripheral iridoplasty, the laser is used to shrink the mid peripheral iris, pulling it away from the drainage system.

 The next level of therapy if laser and eyedrops fail, consists of incisional surgery, or surgery that involves cutting.
-Dr. Martinez or Dr. Donovan may recommend one of a variety of surgical procedures for the treatment of your glaucoma, and a trabeculectomy is one of the available options.
+Our doctors may recommend one of a variety of surgical procedures for the treatment of your glaucoma, and a trabeculectomy is one of the available options.
 A small incision will be made into the drainage system of the eye and a new channel for the fluid created, which then flows under or oozes through the conjunctiva.
 This allows for increased ouflow of fluid and a reduction in pressure.
 A small bubble will appear on the conjunctiva at the point of intersection of the cornea and the sclera.
 Other surgical procesures include trabectome, goniotomy, canaloplasty, and endoscopic cyclophotocoagulation.

 Other options include shunts are small artificial devices that are surgically attached to the eye's surface for treatment of glaucoma.
 The devices have a tiny tube that is inserted in the eye and creates a passageway for the fluid to escape.
 The shunts and implants allow fluid to escape the eye without having to pass through the damaged trabecular meshwork.
 Shunts are made of materials such as polypropylene and silicone and depending on the type of glaucoma, the shunts may either be hollow to improve drainage or have valves to control the drainage.
 The main shunts used are Baerveldt shunts (no valve) or an Ahmed shunts which have a valve.
 A newer shunt is the Express Shunt.
 This procedures combines the benefits of a shunt with that of a trabeculectomy.